Get insider access

 Weighted THD @ Max Volume

-The center channel's performance is great.
-Tested with 'Native' mode, the discrete center channel excels at reproducing clear and natural-sounding dialogue that can easily be located within the soundstage.
+The center channel's performance is excellent.
+The discrete center channel excels at reproducing clear, natural-sounding dialogue that can easily be located within the soundstage.
+As per the manufacturer's recommendation, our measurements were taken with 'Dolby Surround' mode enabled and the equalizer set to 'Movie 2.'

 Sound